rayzorben/niri-bar/TEST_PLAN.md

----
-description: testing rules
-globs: *.*
-alwaysApply: true
----
-2. Use `cargo test -- --test-threads=1 --timeout 15s` when running manually; code must not include built-in timeouts.
-3. Always write integration tests that simulate IPC messages (fake Niri responses).
-4. Test coverage should be ≥80%.
-5. CI must pass `cargo test`, `cargo check`, `cargo fmt`, and `cargo clippy`.
-6. Use the Logger class in tests and production with rich levels: `debug`, `info`, `warn`, `error`, `trace`.
-All significant actions should be logged.

-7. Real YAML validation policy:
-   - All config tests MUST load the real `niri-bar.yaml` from the workspace root.
-   - Validation MUST be performed via the JSON schema at `src/niri-bar-yaml.schema.json` by calling the production parser (`ConfigManager::parse_config`).
-   - Tests MUST assert against data read from the real YAML, not from hardcoded YAML strings.
-Hardcoded YAML is only allowed in property-based or edge-case generator tests, never as the primary correctness test.

-8. Event-driven policy (no polling):
-   - UI updates MUST be driven by Niri IPC events or file watcher events.
-Polling (e.g., glib timeouts) is forbidden unless there is strictly no alternative and the reason is documented in the test plan.
-   - Tests SHOULD simulate IPC events and assert instant UI state updates without delay.

 # Niri-Bar Comprehensive Test Plan

 This document outlines the comprehensive testing strategy for the niri-bar Rust workspace.
 All tests must be deterministic, hermetic, and provide full coverage of happy paths, error cases, edge cases, and safety checks.